allisontharp/EdgeMatchingPuzzleSolver/README.md

 If it was able to find a solution (for a 3x3, it is generally between 10k and 20k attempts), it will output as follows.
 It describes the tile ids in order as well as the orientation (1 rotation means it is in the starting position, 4 rotations means it was rotated once counter clockwise).

 ![example-output](https://raw.githubusercontent.com/allisontharp/EdgeMatchingPuzzleSolver/SinglePlacementAttempt/images/ExampleOutput.png)

+## To Do
+- Allow for other sizes (not just 3x3)
+- Allow for trying to find multiple solutions (besides the 4 rotations of the same solution)
+- Make command line arguments better (flags)